Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from London to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London, you can arrive at Edinburgh (Waverley) in just 4h 16m, making it a quick and convenient option for travelling between these two places.
+The train journey from London to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London, you can get to Edinburgh (Waverley) in just 4 hours 16 minutes, making it an ideal and convenient choice for travelling between them.

 It’s recommended to reach the train station 15-20 minutes before your train is set to leave.
 This gives you sufficient time to locate your platform, particularly in larger stations.
 Arriving early is also beneficial if you need to collect tickets or find your way around an unfamiliar station, helping to minimise any potential stress.